 Macb.
-They have tied me to a stake; I can-

-But, bear-like, I must fight the course.
+They have tied me to a stake; I cannot fly, But bear-like I must fight the course.
 What 's he That was not born of woman?
 Such a one Am I to fear, or none.

 Enter young Siward.